Our Team

 Elia Makur is the Deputy Dean of the School.
 Prior to serving in this role, he was a lecturer at the School of Public Service, the School of Social and Economic Studies, and Starford International University College.
 In addition to his academic background, Makur has strong management and leadership experience.
 Prior to coming to SPS he was the Assistant Clerk of the State Ministry of Finance and Manpower for Warrap State.
 He also filled administrative roles at the junior- and senior-school level in Wau, Western Bhar el Ghazal.
 Makur has a Master’s in Public Policy from SPS (where he was part of the School’s first graduating class).
 He also has a Bachelor’s in Statistics and Demography (with honours) from the University of Juba’s College of Social and Economic Studies.

-Founding Dean – Patricia Powers Thomson (on leave)
+Founding Dean – Patricia Powers Thomson

 Patricia Powers Thomson is the School’s founding Dean.
 She has over 25 years of international development experience, including service in the military, government, NGO, and private sectors.
 She has served as the Executive Vice President of the United States Institute of Peace (USIP) and as a Senior Governance Advisor with the State Department in Diyala, Iraq.
 Thomson also spent 10 years working in the private sector as an Associate Partner with Price Waterhouse Coopers Consulting where she advised a range of clients in the United States and abroad.
 Before moving to the private sector, she served as an advisor to Vice President Gore’s task force on reinventing government, as the Assistant Director of Evaluation at the Corporation for National and Community Service, and as an officer in the United States Navy Civil Engineer Corps.
 Thomson has held teaching appointments at the University of Juba, Catholic University of South Sudan (CUofSS), and George Washington University.
 She earned a Bachelor of Science in Engineering from the University of Pennsylvania and a Master of Public Policy from Harvard University.